elyacoub9/NTNX-VMs-Infos/README.md

-# NTNX-VMs-Infos

-Python script to gather all the details needed for your VMs created on Nutanix into one Excel file.

 ## Description

-This Python script collects all necessary details for your virtual machines (VMs) deployed on Nutanix infrastructure and organizes them into a single Excel file for easy access and management.
+This Python script collects all necessary details for your virtual machines (VMs) deployed on Nutanix infrastructure and organizes them into a single Excel file.

-With this script, you will retrieve the following information for each VM: "VM name", "description", "Memory(GiB)", "vCPU", "Number of disks", "total storage(GiB)", "Subnets", "IP address", "NGT Status", "OS", "Power State", "Host", "Cluster", "Creation Time", "categories", and "VM efficiency" make sure
+It will retrieve the following information for each VM: "VM name", "description", "Memory(GiB)", "vCPU", "Number of disks", "total storage(GiB)", "Subnets", "IP address", "NGT Status", "OS", "Power State", "Host", "Cluster", "Creation Time", "categories", and "VM efficiency"
+nb: the script won't retrieve (VM efficiency) if your cluster has a licensing violation.

 ## Usage